Guide to Credit Card Purchase Protection

 Understanding How to Use Credit Card Purchase Protection

-To get coverage, you’d need to file a claim with the credit card.
+That said, to get coverage, you’d need to file a claim with the credit card.
 The claim form is usually found on a credit card’s website or listed under “forms” after you log in to your account.
-If your claim is approved, it typically takes anywhere from 15 to 30 days for you to receive reimbursement for your claim.
+If your claim is approved, it typically takes anywhere from 5 to 30 days for you to receive reimbursement for your claim.

 What Does a Credit Card’s Purchase Protection Not Cover?